wenxin-c/tp/docs/UserGuide.md

 ```
 ============================================================
-    reflect(Self Reflection) - Take some time to pause and reflect with our specially curated list of questions and reflection management tools.
+    reflect - Self Reflection - Take some time to pause and reflect with our specially curated list of questions and reflection management tools.
     Input `help` to see all available commands.
     Input `help [command-to-check] to get usage help for a specific command.
     Here are all the commands available for you!

     1. fav - Get the list of questions that have been added to the favorite list.
     2. get - Get a list of questions to reflect on.